tyler-stowell/wireguard-server-nodes/README.md

 Endpoint = "client ip address":"client port"
 ###############################################

-The interface will then forward any traffic on address 10.0.0.<peer number> to <peer ip address>:<peer port>.
+In this case, "client number" is just some unique number to differentiate a client.

+This interface now forwards any traffic on address 10.0.0.<peer number> to <peer ip address>:<peer port>.
 Next, the client needs to be configured with the following information in its wg0.conf file:

 ###############################################
 [Interface]